curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 ![Visual representation of left/right/centre align](alignment_illustration.jpg)

 (fun fact: it was drawn on Rhodia memopad with Lamy 2000, then photographed and edited on my iPhone.
 Letter used is a Cherokee WE Ꮺ)

+### Technical Limitations

+- Each spritesheet is 4096x4096 maximum, which is a size of 4K Texture.
+However it is recommended to be smaller or equal to 1024x1024.
+- Glyphs exceeding 15px of width needs to be broken down with 2 or more characters.
+Wider sheets WILL NOT BE IMPLEMENTED, can't waste much pixels just for few superwide glyphs.

 ### Implementing the Korean writing system